Trending

 The Role of Project Controls in Construction Delay Analysis

 Project controls are foundational to reliable construction delay analysis.
-They provide the cadence needed to track progress trends, variance patterns, and changes in schedule logic.
-When implemented consistently, these controls help leadership see schedule risk before it reaches critical path impact.
+When implemented consistently, they help leadership see schedule risk before it reaches critical path impact.
+A disciplined project controls environment provides:

-A disciplined project controls environment improves predictability and strengthens the organization’s ability to respond to schedule risk proactively.
 A structured approach to construction project controls supports consistent measurement, documentation, and decision-making across the portfolio.

 The Power of Continuous Insight